This guide to the best cities in the Mediterranean was contributed by Claudia.

 The capital of Puglia is getting increasing international attention for it is a really pretty city with lots to see and do, and the best starting point for a trip around the region.

 The main area to explore is Bari Vecchia – the Old Town.
 It’s a series of incredibly narrow alleys paved with the whitest stones, and white or colorful buildings where locals still live.
+It’s also probably the best area to stay in Bari.

 The main churches here are the San Nicholas Basilica, dedicated to the saint that protects the city, and the cathedral and Piazza Mercantile.